 The Spider-Man portrayed by Holland in Spider-Man: Homecoming is young, he makes mistakes and he has a whinge every now and then — but who doesn’t?
 He makes up for this by being humorous, kind-hearted and courageous to a fault.
 As a character, I am absolutely a fan.
 Holland’s portrayal goes a long way towards making this possible too.

 As a side note, I loved that the eyes on the Spider-Man suit could dilate and squint.
 It adds so much depth to the mask and, as a result, to the hero side of the character.

 Iron Man is just the best, isn’t he?
-If you loved Robert Downey Jr’s portrayal of Iron Man in the previous Marvel Cinematic Universe (MCU) films, then his appearances Spider-Man: Homecoming will not disappoint.
+If you loved Robert Downey Jr’s portrayal of Iron Man in the previous MCU films, then his appearances Spider-Man: Homecoming will not disappoint.
 An added bonus is Favreau reprising his role as Happy Hogan for the first time outside of an Iron Man film.
 He embodies everything we have come to know and love about the character, including his name drastically conflicting his general disposition.